Praveen4354/SafeVision-Real-Time-Helmet-Violation-Accident-Detection-System/README.md

 # SafeVision: Real-Time Helmet Violation & Accident Detection System

-SafeVision is a Streamlit-based application designed to enhance road safety by detecting helmet violations and accidents in real-time using computer vision and machine learning.
+SafeVision is a Streamlit-based web application designed to enhance road safety by detecting helmet violations and accidents in real-time using computer vision and machine learning.
 It leverages YOLOv8 for object detection, PaddleOCR for number plate recognition, and a GAN-based discriminator for plate authenticity verification.
-The system sends SMS alerts to vehicle owners or emergency contacts via Twilio and provides voice alerts for detection summaries.
+The system sends SMS alerts to vehicle owners or emergency contacts via Twilio and provides voice alerts for detection summaries using `pyttsx3`.

 ## Features
 - **Helmet Violation Detection**:
-  - Detects riders, helmets, and number plates in video streams using YOLOv8 (`best.pt`).
+  - Detects riders, helmets, and number plates in video streams using YOLOv8.
   - Identifies riders without helmets and extracts vehicle number plates using PaddleOCR.
-  - Verifies number plate authenticity using a GAN-based discriminator (`discriminator_epoch_0.pth`).
+  - Verifies number plate authenticity using a GAN-based discriminator.
-  - Sends SMS alerts to vehicle owners with a payment link for violations, using Twilio.
+  - Sends SMS alerts to vehicle owners with a payment link for violations via Twilio.
   - Provides voice alerts summarizing detection results using `pyttsx3`.
 - **Accident Detection**:
-  - Detects accidents in video streams using YOLOv8 (`bestw.pt`).
+  - Detects accidents in video streams using YOLOv8.
   - Sends SMS alerts to emergency contacts via Twilio when accidents are detected.
 - **Streamlit Interface**:
   - User-friendly web interface for uploading videos and viewing detection results.